Tobiasheitor/schoolproject/README.md

 # School program

-A simple program to manage students, teachers and others things.
+A simple program to manage students, teachers and other things.

 ### What was used to do?